 You’ve received an assignment you believe is clinically unsafe.
 Your shift starts in 30 minutes.
 You need to know what to do right now – in what order, with what documentation – to protect your patients and protect your license.

-This guide covers the immediate response sequence for any assignment that feels clinically unsafe: patient-to-nurse ratios beyond what you can safely manage, acuity levels outside your scope, inadequate support resources, or any combination that makes you genuinely concerned about your ability to prevent patient harm.
+This guide covers the immediate response sequence for any assignment that feels clinically unsafe: patient-to-nurse ratios beyond what you can safely manage, acuity levels outside your scope, inadequate support resources, or any combination that leaves you seriously concerned about your ability to prevent patient harm.
 If your concern is specifically about a float assignment to a unit outside your competency, the nurse float refusal guide covers that scenario specifically.

 Quick answers: